mirko93s/btd6farmer/README.md

 <a name="gameplan_file"/>

 ### instructions.json
-#### Creating the gameplan
+#### Creating the gameplan and example
 The gameplan is a json file that contains the round as a key and the value as an array with instructions.
-The instructions is also a json object:

-#### instructions.json example
+The following example instruction places a tower on the absolute center of the map and starts the game in fast forward mode, on round 3.
+See [instruction types](#instruction_types) for more information about the different types of instructions.
 ```json
 {
     "3": [